geekloper/Youtube-Mp3-Converter/README.md

 # Youtube_Mp3_WinForm
-it's a simple application made with c# wich allows to download mp3 from Youtube.
+It's a simple application made with c# wich allows to download mp3 from Youtube.

+This application is build on top of http://www.youtube-mp3.org